clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/webelement/execute_js_file.md

         timeout: int = 30
     ) -> str***

-Execute javascript file for the target element.
+Execute Javascript file for the target element.

 > **Remarks:**
-> In the javascript file to execute specified in parameter `javascript_file`, use "_context$.currentElement." for the target element.
+> In the Javascript file to execute specified in parameter `javascript_file`, by using "_context$.currentElement." for the target element.

 **Parameters:**
     &emsp;**javascript_file[Required]**: str
-        &emsp;&emsp; javascript file path, eg.: "c:\\test\test.js".
+        &emsp;&emsp; Javascript file path, eg.: "c:\\test\test.js".
     &emsp;**method**: str
-        &emsp;&emsp; the method to be invoked should be defined in the javascript file.
-If any parameter need to passed to the method, it can be included in this parameter value, for eg.: SetText(\"test\").
+        &emsp;&emsp; the method to be invoked should be defined in the Javascript file.
+If any parameter needs to passed to the method, it can be included in this parameter value, for eg.: SetText(\"test\").
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.